An Active, Engaged, Successful You!

 - Ability to enroll in honors classes with other high-achieving peers.

-Scholarships & Tuition Waiver Opportunities
+Scholarship & Tuition Waiver Opportunities

 - Enhanced competitiveness for scholarships and acceptance to four-year institutions.